UNH Behavioral Intervention Team

 The Team may use a variety of tools to intervene in disruptive or distressful situations to mitigate any risk to safety of the public or troubled student(s).
 Those tools include the Code of Conduct in the Student Rights, Rules, and Responsibilities (SRRR), Administrative Separation policy in the SRRR, and the Health Withdrawal protocol under the authority of the Executive Director of Health Services.
 In addition, the team may require a student to be evaluated for self-harm/suicide or risk of harm to others.

 The Case Manager of the team shall consult with appropriate offices to a) coordinate a response to the situation, b) determine what to communicate to others affected by the situation, and c) determine if and how the community will be notified of action steps being taken.
-Information dissemination will be based on a determination by the team of who needs to know what, in compliance with FERPA and HIPPA.
+Information dissemination will be based on a determination by the team of who needs to know and what information is pertinent, in compliance with FERPA and HIPPA.

 Examples of behaviors that should be brought to the attention of the team:

 - A student submits an English assignment about committing suicide.